HOKA vs Asics in 2025: Which Running Shoe Will You Choose?

 3. Fit and Sizing

-• Hoka: Generally runs true to size with a wider toe box, making it a great choice for runners needing extra space.
+• HOKA: Generally runs true to size with a wider toe box, making it a great choice for runners needing extra space.

 • Asics: Offers a snugger fit with a traditional running shoe feel.

-Best for Wide Feet: Hoka
+Best for Wide Feet: HOKA

 Best for a Secure Fit: Asics